PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 without changing owner semantics.
 The staged dictionary is not yet consumed by a reconciliation guard, and both neighboring boundaries remain in their original order.

+The immediately preceding indexed split/conv/concat bridge owner prunes only after a positive rewrite.
+Its single returned counter is therefore complete mutation evidence, unlike the Hardswish-SE owner.
+Strict characterization requires the terminal call to assign that unchanged result to staged `_terminal_split_conv_concat_bridge_stats` between the late QKV cluster and the Hardswish-SE tensor-count capture.
+Production remains unchanged in this checkpoint.